trailofbits/deepstate/docs/test_harness.md

 In symbolic execution, this simply translates into an assignment and an assumption.
-In concrete execution, however, it maps the chosen `x` into the next value that satisfies the predicate.
+In concrete execution, however, it maps the chosen `x` into the next (or previous) value that satisfies the predicate.
 There are a few limitations to this usage, however:

 * The search is linear, since nothing else is reasonable for arbitrary predicates, so it may be quite costly.
-* Predicates with side effects are likely to be evaluated multiple times.
+* Predicates with side effects are likely to be evaluated multiple times (the generating expression is only evaluated once, however).
 * The distribution is highly non-uniform.

 For the last point, consider code like: